-Specific to the CEO, the Compensation Committee also takes into account Mr. Williams' successful achievement of most of his goals and objectives when setting his compensation opportunity.
-For 2019, Mr. Williams' performance was measured in four key areas of the Company:
+Specific to the CEO, the Compensation Committee also takes into account Mr. Williams' level of achievement for his goals and objectives when setting his compensation opportunity.
+For 2021, Mr. Williams' performance was measured in four key areas of the Company:

 - Financial performance,

 - Formulation and implementation of Company strategy,

-- Operational and safety performance, and
+- · Operational and safety performance, and

-- Management and employee development.
+- · Management and employee development.

-2019 Compensation Actions
+2021 Compensation Actions

-The following section describes the elements of the Company's compensation program for 2019, why the elements were selected, and how the amounts of each element were determined.
-The mix of target total compensation for our CEO and other NEOs is shown in the chart below:
+The following section describes the elements of the Company's compensation program for 2021, why the elements were selected, and how the amounts of each element were determined.
+The mix of target total compensation for our CEO and other Named Executive Officers is shown in the chart below: